Photo by Andy Swash

 The location is a secret: somewhere in Herefordshire, and in an oak wood.
 So secret that it’s taken several months to even disclose the news of its finding to the public.

 The last sighting of the Ghost Orchid (Epipogium aphyllum) was in Buckinghamshire back in 1986 and in 2005 it was declared extinct.
 But amateur botanist sleuth Mark Jannink never gave up.
 He runs a motorbike business for a living, but his passion is wild flowers, and last September his persistence paid off.
-Read the rest of this entry
+Continue reading The ghost orchid still haunts British woods

 Poets love snowdrops.
 Even Linnaeus got lyrical when he classified them as Galanthus nivalis, which translates as “milky flower of the snow” (in Greek, gala = milk and anthos = flower).
 For St. Francis the snowdrop was an emblem of hope and the touch of green on the inner petals has often been seized upon as a symbol of spring’s return.
 It is uplifting to see the green sword-shaped leaves piercing the snow and the apparently fragile bell-shaped flowers resisting all that winter can hurl at them.